tipsi/tipsi-stripe/website/docs-md/linking.md

 sidebar_label: Linking
 ---

+> **Note** Linking on Windows system currently isn't working.
+Feel free to fix it and remove this warning from docs

 ## Automatically

 Run `react-native link tipsi-stripe` so your project is linked against your Xcode project and all CocoaPods dependencies are installed.